yinnhao/TAIR/README.md

 - Each image is paired with one or more text instances with polygon-level annotations.
 - The dataset follows a consistent annotation format, detailed in the [dataset pipeline](https://github.com/paulcho98/text_restoration_dataset/tree/main).
+- We recommend using the dataset from Google Drive for testing our code.